lmpham1/Game_Deals_Web_App/use_cases.md

 ## Postconditions

-User's account is created and user is able to login the web application.
+User's account is created and user is able to login to the web application.